Hyperbaric Oxygen Therapy (HBOT)

 Hyperbaric oxygen therapy is an excellent option for pets because it speeds up the healing process for wounds, infections, and poorly healing surgical sites.
 It can potentially reduce or eliminate the need for more invasive procedures.

-Benefits of HBOT at VNIOC:
+Benefits of HBOT at VNIoC:

 Hyperbaric oxygen therapy is an excellent option for pets because it speeds up the healing process for wounds, infections, and poorly healing surgical sites.
 It helps reduce swelling and inflammation, promoting faster recovery with improved oxygenation.
 By increasing the delivery of oxygen to tissues, more invasive procedures can potentially be reduced or eliminated.